DevExpress/devextreme-demos/JSDemos/Demos/List/WebAPI/description.md

-This example demonstrates the **List** widget loading data from a Web API service.
+This example demonstrates the **List** component loading data from a Web API service.